OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 The receipt can be further utilized by linking the requirements to the receipt in a way that can be proportionally validated to context.
 Providing a context mechanism for trust elevation that can be effectively programed by policy. ( editors note) Which is an inherent requirement for IOT i.e. video surveillance and trust.

 The consent receipt can further be extended with a jurisdictional notice and consent field profile that links to compliance requirements.
-(See Section X-compliance)  (note: can be delegated by the PI Controller or to 3rd party trust frameworks. using the link)
+(See 6.4  Compliant)  (note: can be delegated by the PI Controller or to 3rd party trust frameworks. using the link)

 Note: The use of these features make compliance claims when used